 However, under some circumstances, you should be willing to adjust your orders and be flexible in parenting time with your child.
 The unprecedented nature of this pandemic should lead you and your co-parent to be more communicative with each other and more willing to bend in certain areas if it is in the best interests of your child.
 The judge does not expect you to follow the terms of your court order if it puts someone's well-being at risk.

 I will note that the risk to someone's well-being needs to be an actual, objective risk rather than just a general unease feeling.
-For example, if you ask your co-parent to temporarily modify your child custody orders because you fear that your child will get sick if he or she leaves your side, then that is not a reason necessarily to adjust anything.
-There needs to be some basis in reality to adjust a court order.
+For example, if you ask your co-parent to temporarily modify your child custody orders because you fear that your child will get sick if they leave your side, then that is not a reason necessarily to adjust anything.
+There needs to be some basis in reality to modify a court order.
 If you have that reasonable basis and you and your co-parent can communicate about what changes need to be made, you should go ahead and do so.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the content of today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultation six days a week to speak with you about your case in the services that our law firm provides to clients.
+Our licensed family law attorneys offer free of charge consultation six days a week to speak with you about your case in our law firm's services to clients.
 These consultations can be held in person, over the phone, or via video.

 Other Articles you may be interested in: